ffrancis-reis/Deploying-a-Web-Server-in-Azure/README.md

 ### Introduction

-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+This project consists in a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started

 1. Clone this repository
 2. Create your infrastructure as code
 3. Deploy it with Packer and Terraform tools by using Windows Power Shell commands.

 ### Dependencies